 Kanyakumari is the Southernmost district of Tamil Nadu.
-The district lies between 77° 15 and 77° 36 of the Eastern Longitudes and 8° 03 and 8° 35 of the Northern Latitudes.
-The district is bound by Tirunelveli district on the north and the east.
-The south eastern boundary is the Gulf of Mannar.
-On the south and the south west, the boundaries are the Indian Ocean and the Arabian sea.
-On the west and north west it is bound by Kerala.
+The district lies between 77° 15 and 77° 36 of the eastern longitudes and 8° 03 and 8° 35 of the Northern Latitudes.
+The District is bound by Tirunelveli District on the North and the east.
+The South Eastern boundary is the Gulf of Mannar.
+On the South and the South West, the boundaries are the Indian Ocean and the Arabian Sea.
+On the West and North West it is bound by Kerala.
 With an area of 1672 sq.km. it occupies 1.29% of the total extent of Tamil Nadu.
-It ranks first in literacy among the districts in Tamil Nadu.
+It ranks first in literacy among other districts in Tamil Nadu.